What is Helios?

 If your IT is experienced with standard server environments, there is a very good chance they will be required to learn little to nothing that is new to them in order to install Helios.

-If you've already got one, great.
+But if you've already got infrastructure, great.
 Helios is designed for flexibility.
 It can be deployed in large scale data centres with distributed environments right down to the small scale off the shelf commodity hardware of a single machine.

 Helios is designed to be portable.
 It will take advantage of specialized hardware to increase its performance where available.
-It can run on virtually any common hardware, such as amd64, i386, as well as other more exotic hardware.
+It can run on virtually any common hardware, such as amd64, i386, as well as other more exotic hardware if the need for it arises.

 Helios exports a RESTful API which is very simple to use and cross platform.
 As a result there are an infinite number of contexts in terms of websites, mobile, embedded, and desktop applications.